Conway Police Department

 Office (724) 869-9530 Non-Emergency Dispatch (724) 775-0881

-The Conway Police Department is staffed 24 hours a day, 7 days a week, 365 days a year by Chief Adam Johnston, Sergeant Ron Sperduti, FT Officer Michael Priolo and a number of part-time officers.
+The Conway Police Department is staffed 24 hours a day, 7 days a week, 365 days a year by Chief Adam Johnston, Sergeant Ron Sperduti, Full Time Officers Michael Priolo and Shawn Shillingburg, and a number of part-time officers.

 Conway Police - 337 (click to enlarge)